chariotsolutions/phonegap-nfc/README.md

 ## nfc.scanTag

 Calling `scanTag` will being an iOS NFC scanning session.
-The tag or an error will be returned in a promise.
+The NFC tag will be returned in a Promise.

     nfc.scanTag();

 ### Description

-Function `scanNdef` starts the [NFCTagReaderSession](https://developer.apple.com/documentation/corenfc/nfctagreadersession) allowing iOS to scan NFC tags.
+Function `scanTag` starts the [NFCTagReaderSession](https://developer.apple.com/documentation/corenfc/nfctagreadersession) allowing iOS to scan NFC tags.

 The Tag reader will attempt to get the UID from the NFC Tag.
 If can also read the UID from some non-NDEF tags.

+Use [scanNdef](#nfcscanndef) for reading NFC tags on iOS unless you need to get the tag UID.

 ### Returns